samsonq/samsonq/README.md

 Here is a list of my ongoing [research work and publications](https://samsonqian.com/publications.pdf).

-My passion is solving complex financial and business problems through emerging technologies including AI, machine learning/data science, blockchain/DeFi, and quantum computing.
+Researching and building the next-generation of computing and technology in finance and AI.
+My passion is working with data to build systems, solve complex challenges, and to better understand how the world operates and changes through emerging technologies including AI, machine learning/data science, blockchain/DeFi, and quantum computing.
 The three most important skills to me are:

 - Resilience
 - Collaboration